All Episodes

 Breaking news of sorts from Fox.

-Megan Kelly just spoke with the chief White House co respondent, Ed Henry, about Obama and the White House policy on gay marriage.
+Megan Kelly just spoke with the chief White House co-respondent Ed Henry about Obama and the White House policy on gay marriage.

-Megan Kelly said, What's going on?
+Megan Kelly said, what's going on?

-Is anybody over there have the slightest clue what's going on?
+Does anybody over there have the slightest clue what's going on?

 We have some new information.

-As you know, the president uh said in December of 2010 that he was evolving on this issue.
+As you know, the president said in December of 2010 that he was evolving on this issue.

 I just spoke to a source close to the president, a Democratic advisor outside the White House who told me the president is expected to go further than he ever has before on this issue.

-The venue is going to be a last-minute interview of the White House granted to ABC News, ABC's Robin Roberts.
+The venue is going to be a last-minute interview the White House granted to ABC News, ABC's Robin Roberts.

-Oh my God, they're excited over nothing.
+Oh my god, they're excited over nothing.

 He might come out of the closet, maybe.